Skip to Content

 Above Average

 William H. Eigen’s veteran status, with 23 years of listed portfolio management experience, brings a wealth of experience to the table.
-The average Morningstar Rating of the strategies they manage is 3.5 stars, demonstrating above-average risk-adjusted performance.
+The average Morningstar Rating of the strategies they currently manage is 3.5 stars, demonstrating encouraging risk-adjusted performance.
 Although the team is small, it is a solid supporting cast.
 Together, the three listed managers boast more than an average of 20 years of listed portfolio management experience.
-The highest personal investment in this offering by any of its managers is at least$ 1 million.
-An investment of that size is large enough to align managers' interests with investors.
+At least one member of the team has invested$ 1 million or more of their own capital in the fund, which helps align their interests with the strategy's investors.

 Note: The People Pillar rating is indirectly assigned by an analyst.
 The longest-tenured manager of the fund also manages a different product rated by an analyst.
 Their analyst-assigned People Pillar rating is combined here with the People scores (algorithmic or analyst-assigned) for the fund’s other managers on a tenure-weighted basis.